dylan12manley/Anagrams-Dylan/README.md

 * Clone this repository to desktop
 * Go into the repository directory in the terminal
-* run "gem install bundler" in the terminal
+* Run "gem install bundler" in the terminal
-* run "install gems" in the terminal
+* Run "install gems" in the terminal

 ### Technologies Used